 Artist and stylist.
 She is doing a Master’s in art at PPGArtes - UERJ, researching fragments, memories and ruins and addressing country and oriental philosophies through performances, installations and objects.
 She studied Butoh dance with the masters Yoshito Ohno and Tadashi Endo and created INA NIN, a fashion and art project in which she uses technologies of traditional Chinese and Brazilian herbal medicine.

 Completed a degree in Computer Engineering and worked as an integrated circuits designer.
 Today he works with education, digital culture, journalism and other things.
-He is a member of the collective Astrovandalistas, a group who explores the use of technology, art, activism and design to enlarge the possibilities of affective communication.
-He won the VIDA 15.0 prize to develop the art and artificial intelligence project memememememememe.
+He is a member of the collective Astrovandalistas, a group that explores connections between technology, art, activism and design.

 Woman, lesbian, feminist and public relations specialist who graduated from FAPCOM.
 She has worked for the strengthening of civil society organizations for more than 10 years and nowadays she is a member of the team of the Fundo ELAS as a resources manager.
 Nowadays, her concerns revolve around the demands of the women’s movement and of how communication can potentialise actions.